Vietnam.vn - Nền tảng quảng bá Việt Nam

 Earlier, speaking in Jamaica, US Secretary of State Marco Rubio said Washington was considering the conditions proposed by Russia, but also warned that a peace agreement would take time to achieve.

-However, tensions continued to rise ahead of the summit as Russia and Ukraine accused each other of breaking an initial agreement to stop attacks on the Black Sea and energy facilities.
+However, tensions continued to rise ahead of the summit as Russia and Ukraine accused each other of breaking an initial agreement to stop attacks on Black Sea and energy facilities.

 Speaking to reporters, President Zelenskyy stressed that this was not the time to ease pressure on Russia.
-"This is not the time to reduce pressure on Russia or weaken our unity for the sake of peace," he said.
+"Now is not the time to reduce pressure on Russia or weaken our unity for the sake of peace," he said.

 Mr Zelenskyy said it was too early to discuss the specific role of these forces.
 However, his senior adviser, Igor Zhovkva, revealed that Ukraine wanted a strong European military presence, rather than simply a peacekeeping force.